Miller-Blake/Teach-Me/README.md

 ## Project Overview

-`teach-me` is an innovative Command Line Interface (CLI) tool designed to transform your terminal into a dynamic and interactive code tutor.
+`teach-me` (the `teach_me` Python module) is an innovative Command Line Interface (CLI) tool designed to transform your terminal into a dynamic and interactive code tutor.
 Leveraging the power of AI, it provides comprehensive, line-by-line explanations of your code, answers specific questions, and adapts its teaching style through various personas to match your unique learning preferences.
 This tool is ideal for developers seeking to deepen their understanding of code, debug complex logic, or simply explore new programming concepts with personalized guidance.

 ## Features